Search Posts

 Figure 1 Sales and Operations Planning

-Note also that production versions are mandatory with SAP S/4HANA.
+Production versions are mandatory with SAP S/4HANA.
 They allow you to define which BOM alternative goes together with which routing alternative.
 They simplify MRP sourcing because there is only one option to determine BOM and routing alternatives to manufacture a material.
 See SAP Note 2267880 for more details.

 We look at cost center planning and how to combine planned expenses and activity usage with setting planned activity rates.